And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 It really is so incredibly low-tech, you literally have to crank the film for every exposure you take.
 The way you focus this camera?
 Simply stand the appropriate distance away from the subject!

-I started off using film back in high school in the 90’s and I love that I’m coming back to my analog roots!
+I actually started off using film back in high school in the 90’s and I love that I’m coming back to my analog roots!
 I love that there are only 12 exposures on each roll of film (120 film), so it makes each exposure even more precious.

 Holga photos are unpredictable… that’s what makes them fun.
 The small print.